Shuffle/Shuffle-docs/docs/apps.md

 # Shuffle Apps
 Documentation for apps.
 If you'd like to make an app using Python3, [check out this guide](/docs/app_creation)

-PS: App creation and searching is for the on-premise version.

 # Table of contents
 * [Introduction](#introduction)
 * [How they work](#how_they_work)